csswizardry/CSS-Guidelines/README.md

 **Shorthand CSS needs to be used with caution.**

-It might be tempting to use declarations like `background:red;` but in doing so what you are actually saying is ‘I want no image to scroll, aligned top-left, repeating X and Y, and a background colour of red’.
+It might be tempting to use declarations like `background: red;` but in doing so what you are actually saying is ‘I want no image to scroll, aligned top-left, repeating X and Y, and a background colour of red’.
 Nine times out of ten this won’t cause any issues but that one time it does is annoying enough to warrant not using such shorthand.
-Instead use `background-color:red;`.
+Instead use `background-color: red;`.

-Similarly, declarations like `margin:0;` are nice and short, but **be explicit**.
-If you actually only really want to affect the margin on the bottom of an element then it is more appropriate to use `margin-bottom:0;`.
+Similarly, declarations like `margin: 0;` are nice and short, but **be explicit**.
+If you actually only really want to affect the margin on the bottom of an element then it is more appropriate to use `margin-bottom: 0;`.

 Be explicit in which properties you set and take care to not inadvertently unset others with shorthand.
-E.g. if you only want to remove the bottom margin on an element then there is no sense in setting all margins to zero with `margin:0;`.
+E.g. if you only want to remove the bottom margin on an element then there is no sense in setting all margins to zero with `margin: 0;`.

 Shorthand is good, but easily misused.